 What Are Inverse ETFs?

-There are thousands of different ETFs to choose from and dozens of different types as well.
-From sector ETFs to index funds to leveraged ETFs, there is a fund for every type of investment strategy.
+There are thousands of different ETFs and dozens of different types.
+There is a fund for every type of investment strategy, from sector ETFs to index funds to leveraged ETFs.

-This type of ETF is a fund that profits from the decline of the sector, index, or basket of stocks that it tracks.
-The fund utilizes derivatives and options trading to provide an investor with inverse performance.
+This type of ETF is a fund that profits from the decline of the sector, index, or basket of stocks it tracks.
+The fund utilizes derivatives and options trading to give an investor inverse performance.
 It is essentially like having a short position in an index or sector but in the form of an ETF.

-It might be difficult to wrap your head around it, especially since most casual investors are not into short selling.
+It might be not easy to wrap your head around it, especially since most casual investors are not into short selling.
 But there are several important ways to use inverse ETFs to our advantage!

 How Can I Use an Inverse ETF?

 Inverse ETFs trade on the public markets like any other ETF or stock.
 You can buy shares of it through your brokerage, and since it is an ETF, you can even trade options.
-This flexibility for ETFs is exactly what makes them such a popular investment vehicle with traders.
+This flexibility for ETFs makes them such a popular investment vehicle with traders.

 Buy and Hold